typora/support.typora.io/_posts/basic/2016-01-01-Quick Start.md

 2. File Tree (display loaded folder in tree hierarchy)
 3. File List (display files in loaded folder as lists)

-In file tree mode, currently only folder and files that are supported by Typora (Markdown file, text file, etc) are displayed.
+In file tree mode, currently, only folders and files that are supported by Typora (Markdown file, text file, etc.) are displayed.

 ### Global Search

-You could click the "Search" icon on the side panel on macOS or just scroll top on the side panel on Windows/Linux version of Typora to show global search input.
+You could click the "Search" icon on the side panel on macOS or just scroll top on the side panel on the Windows/Linux version of Typora to show global search input.
 Or use hotkey <kbd>Command(Ctrl) + Shift + F</kbd> to open the global search.

 ## Outline